spadarthi/resource-management-api/README.md

 ## BUILD & RUN

-- start with clean and fetch all dependencies into local repo mvn clean install
+1) start with clean and fetch all dependencies into local repo
+   - mvn clean install

-- Local deployment (ex: IDE or command-line) mvn spring-boot:run
+2) Local deployment (ex: IDE or command-line)
+   - mvn spring-boot:run

+   Or
-- With Docker
+3) With Docker
- docker-compose up (create docker images for api and database) docker ps (list available dockers)
+   - docker-compose up (create docker images for api and database)
+   - docker ps (list available dockers)